aknot242/bigip-blue-green/README.md

 There are 2 methods to configure BIG-IP BlueGreen:
-* Using the user interface
+* A web user interface
-* Using the declarative API
+* Declarative REST API

 A BlueGreen traffic distribution rule consists of 5 elements:
 1. **name** - The name of the BlueGreen declaration.
 This is used as a unique key for creation, modification and deletion of BlueGreen declarations.